sergiocorreia/quipucamayoc/README.md

 After cloning the repo to your computer and navigating to the quipucamayoc folder, run:

-- `python setup.py install` to install the package locally
+- `pip install .` to install the package locally
-- `python setup.py develop` to install locally with a symlink so changes are automatically updated (recommended for developers)
+- `pip install -e .` to install locally with a symlink so changes are automatically updated (recommended for developers)

 ## After installation